suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 * Add: Indicates the track is added to the catalog and the consumers of the catalog may subscribe to the track.

-* Delete: Indicates that media producder is no longer producing media on the associated track.
+* Delete: Indicates that media producer is no longer producing media on the associated track.

 A catalog update in which all previously added tracks are deleted SHOULD be interpreted by a subscriber to indicate that the publisher has terminated the broadcast.

-Folowing Table 3 defines the numerical values for the track operations.
+Table 3 defines the numerical values for the track operations.

 Table 3: Allowed track operations